luismede/luismede/README.md

 ## What I'm Doing

 - 🔭 Working on Websites
-- 🌱 Learning JS, Node.js & Discord Bots
+- 🌱 Learning JS & Node.js
 -  <h3>📫 How to contact me: </h3>
 - 📩 luishenrique23h@hotmail.com or <a href="https://discordapp.com/users/1127682040494559232">Discord</a>